osartun/Backbone.Undo.js/README.md

 ## Backbone.Undo.js methods

-Methods you can call on an instance of Backbone.Undo:
+Methods you can call on an instance of `Backbone.UndoManager`:

 #### Constructor 	`new Backbone.UndoManager([object])`